top of page

 • Contact information of newsmakers: Who are the main players in this story, and how do they disseminate updates when the proverbial sh** hits the fan?
 Track down contact information, sign up for mailing lists and press releases, follow them on Twitter.
 (Use a separate email address, it gets boggy)

 • WhatsApp and Telegram groups: More and more, I'm finding activists organizing and/or disseminating updates on these services.
 Some even use Discord.
-Iran's latest protest movements are a prime example of Telegram used as an organizing tool, and it works well because they're so decentralized.
+Iran's latest protest movements are a prime example of using Telegram as an organizing tool, and it works well because they're so decentralized.
 People can add videos and updates from any city in the country.
 Verifying anonymously submitted information can be a challenge, so we'll cover that in another post.

 • Track important dates: This is easy if you're covering a bill in parliament, a court case or an election, because dates are published ahead of time.
 If you're writing about a country's financial crisis, see when the Central Bank, government agencies and NGOs are scheduled to post new data.
 Keep the dates in a calendar that you check regularly.
-Droughts, wars, and agriculture-related stories can also have seasonal ebbs and flows.
+Droughts, wars, and agriculture-related stories also have seasonal ebbs and flows.
 Other timelines might be less obvious, but talking to the issue's main players will often yield tips.
 You can also write computer scripts to automatically check websites for updates and send you alerts.

 • Newsletters are your friend.
 They provide context, potential sources, and upcoming dates to watch.
 My favorite lately is Turkey Recap.